DIT Grangegorman Campus

 Information for Students

-From 2014 to 2017, over half of all DIT's education and research provision will transfer to the new DIT City Centre campus at Grangegorman.
-This page provides links to information for getting to college in Grangegorman, graphics of the campus layout identifying the buildings that will be ready for the students in 2014 and 2017 and further information about the move as it becomes available.
+From 2014 to 2018, over half of all DIT's education and research provision will transfer to the new DIT City Centre campus at Grangegorman.
+This page provides links to information for getting to college in Grangegorman, graphics of the campus layout identifying the buildings as they become available.

 Learning at Grangegorman